ElektraInitiative/libelektra/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 <!--
-For docu fixes, spell checking, and similar none of these points below need to be checked.
+For documentation fixes, spell checking, and similar none of these points below need to be checked.
 -->

 - [ ] I added unit tests for my code